gahyunson/develop-journey/backend/models.md

 ### Manager
+Manage of the objects(Model) system.
 Default managers
 - use default manager or base_manager if you handle an unknown model(in a third-party app)
+- Custom logic for creating objects
+    - e.g. Hash password
+- Add methods that are used by Django command line interface(CLI)

 Custom Manager